Forensic entomology: Moisture levels

-Rain and humidity levels in the area where the body is found can affect the time for insect development.
-In most species, large amounts of rain will indirectly cause slower development due to drop in temperature.
-Light rain or a very humid environment, by acting as an insulator, will permit a greater core temperature within the maggot mass, resulting in faster development.
+Both the decomposition and insect activity on a corpse are significantly influenced by humidity.
+Elevated humidity can hasten the decomposition process by fostering microbial proliferation, which facilitates the breakdown of tissues.
+Additionally the odors and gases produced by this microbial activity draw insects to the body.
+These smells are particularly attractive to insects like blowflies and flesh flies, which may quickly populate a body in humid conditions.

+Low humidity, on the other hand, can impede the breakdown process.
+Mummification rather that breakdown may result from the body losing moisture more quickly in arid settings.
+Given that many insects need damp atmosphere to survive, this may discourage their activity.
+Nonetheless, some insects, like dermestid beetles, can survive in dry environments and can still be found on a body.

+The existence of standing water next to a body can also affect the activity of insects.
+Aquatic insects, such as water beetles and some fly species, may be drawn to bodies near water sources.
+These insects can colonize the body and hasten its decomposition.
+Furthermore, because different insect species have distinct preference for habitats, the presence of water might influence the kinds of insects that inhabits the body.

+All things considered, the rate and pattern of a corpse's decomposition and insect colonization are greatly influenced by its humidity.
+To estimate the postmortem period and reconstruct the circumstances around a death, forensic entomologists can benefit from an understanding of how humidity levels affect decomposition.

 Submerged corpses

 M. Lee Goff, a noted and well respected forensic entomologist, was assigned to a case involving the discovery of a decomposing body found on a boat half a mile from shore.
 Upon collection of the maggot mass, only one insect, Chrysomya megacephala, was discovered.
 He concluded that the water barrier accounted for the scarcity of other flies.
 He also noted that flies will not attempt to trek across large bodies of water unless there is a substantially influential attractant.

 In addition, the amount of time a maggot mass has been exposed to salt water can affect its development.
 From the cases Goff observed he found that if subjected for more than 30 minutes, there was a 24‑hour developmental delay.
 Not many more studies have been conducted and thus a specific amount of delay time is difficult to estimate.

 The main focus of a study accomplished by Payne and King using fetal pigs, was the insect succession regarding carcass decomposition in an aquatic setting.
 Their results concluded that in the early floating stages of the cadaver, eggs were laid by blowflies.
 Moreover, by the bloating stage, most of the exposed flesh was absent and maggots migrated from the body.
 Many of the latter were present below the water line and fed on the carcass; with only their Spiracle (arthropods) protruding the surface.